Farmer122/Migration-Model-MDP/README.md

 ### Full references for Code:

-#### The code and intuition for our hyperbolic discounting appraoch is borrowed from:
+#### The intuition for our hyperbolic discounting appraoch is borrowed from:

 Code:
 [Google Brain - Hyperbolic discounting and learning over multiple horizons authors: Fedus, William and Gelada, Carles and Bengio, Yoshua and Bellemare, Marc G and Larochelle, Hugo](https://github.com/google-research/google-research/tree/master/hyperbolic_discount)